Melon & Prosciutto Caprese Salad is perfect for summer picnics, barbecues, and dinners al fresco on the patio enjoying the summer sun!

 This light, fresh salad pairs well with a glass of Rosé.
 You could also pair it with a crisp Chardonnay aged in stainless steel.
 Or try a glass of Grüner Veltliner with this salad.

 More summer recipes

 Love this recipe?
 Please consider leaving a 5-star 🌟🌟🌟🌟🌟 rating in the recipe card below and a review in the comments further down.
 Thanks!

 - 1 cantaloupe seeded and either sliced into cubes or scooped out into cute little melon balls

 - 1 package prosciutto or 2 if you want more meat!

-- about 1 pound of mozzarella balls I used half of a ginormous Costco-sized package of individual servings that each had three mozzarella balls in them
+- 1 pound mozzarella balls I used half of a ginormous Costco-sized package of individual servings that each had three mozzarella balls in them

 - 2 tablespoons chopped fresh basil plus a few leaves for garnish